Yamaha E-70/EX-2

 The specs:

-• 12 organ voices with 9 octaves of sine waves,
+- 12 organ voices with 9 octaves of sine waves,

-• Digitally controlled analog drums,
+- Digitally controlled but fully analog drums,

 There's no set samplerate, instead a custom multi-stage resistor-ladder DAC is used which already has the waveform "baked in" if you will.
 This means the digital phase counter directly drives the DAC with the "sample rate" being 2048 times note frequency i.e. A440 would be just under 1MHz.